 I’m thinking Biden will go ahead and pardon Hunter anyway right as he leaves office in January 2025 if he loses.
 If he wins, he can still commute the sentence next year leaving the conviction in place.

-All the talk about Republican voter enthusiasm and engagement is, well, hopeful and overly optimistic enthusiasm for republicant’s?
+enthusiasm for republicant’s?
 Are you kidding me?
 The party led by a phony preacher and hundreds of other backstabbers.
 The party that perpetually kisses totalitariancrat butts and gives them everything they want.
-The joined@thehip busted open borders lawlessness party. enthusiasm for that party?
-Pffffffffttt. any… Read more »
+The joined@thehip busted open borders lawlessness party.

 America Could See Surge in People Not Voting